Program Coordinator for English Education major

 Program Coordinator (with Dr. Passalacqua) for a National Endowment of the Humanities "Enduring Questions" grant received March 2014 for a course on trauma literature and healing to be taught twice in the 2014-2016 academic years.

-Winner of a teaching award from Student Athlete Advisory Committee- March 2014
+Teaching award from Student Athlete Advisory Committee (SAAC)- March 2014

 Member of Graduate Faculty